MajeedKazemi/code-struct/DOC.md

 ###### Summary:
 Indent all children of this menu according to their depth.
 This method visualizes the tree structure of the nested menus in the browser.
 ###### Parameters:
-* __`offset`__: indentation value in px.
+* __`offset`__: <br/> Indentation value in px.
 All indents are made from left to right.
 If `offset > 0` this will be the initial offset used and the menus on the second level will appear that many px away from their parent.
 All subsequent menus will add to this offset.
 Keep this set to 0 if you want menus on each level to use their width as the indentation amount.

 __4.__ `linkMenuThroughOption(child: Menu, optionInParent: string): void`